-In 1979, Sojourners magazine excitedly ran this headline/interview: A Change of Heart: Billy Graham on the Nuclear Arms Race.
-Editors Wes Michaelson and Jim Wallis wrote:
+In 1979, Sojourners magazine excitedly ran this headline/interview: "A Change of Heart: Billy Graham on the Nuclear Arms Race."
+Heart: Billy Graham on the Nuclear Arms Race."

 In recent months many fresh voices in the church have been speaking out with a Christian witness against the insanity of the nuclear arms race.
 One of the most surprising and significant of these is Billy Graham's.
 He believes that the nation and the world now face their own hour of decision about halting the escalation of nuclear weapons.
 Graham's growing convictions, which he describes as a change from past years, have taken firm root and are now becoming one of his most deeply felt concerns as a Christian.
 He graciously agreed to share his thinking publicly by responding to these questions . . .